againagainst/resort/README.md

 Development plan is described in the [TODO](TODO.md) list.

 ### Basic usage:
 Let's suppose you have a server with the RESTful API (`test-server`).
 Now you want to introduce some changes to the `test-server` without modifying the API.
-And you want to be sure that your chages will not bring a regression to existing functionality.
+And you want to be sure that your changes will not bring a regression to existing functionality.
 It would be nice `store` the `test-server` responses before the changes and `check` that there is no difference later.
-That is exaclty what the `resort` does.
+That is exactly what the `resort` does.

 Create a directory for the resort's Project
 ```